ministryofjustice/laa-cwa-feature-tests/README.md

 $ gpg --armor --export --output $HOME/Downloads/$GPG_PUBKEY.gpg $GPG_PUBKEY
 ```

-Once saved, the file needs to be sent to any user who already have the authority
+Once saved, the file needs to be sent to any user who already has the authority
 to add users to `git-crypt` for this project.

-Once added as git-crypt collaborator according to
+Once added as `git-crypt` collaborator according to
 [Adding git-crypt collaborators](#adding-git-crypt-collaborators), you can run:

 ```sh